RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/linux-swap.md

 the OS swapping.
-If you would like to understand why, please read more on [how RS manages memory]({{< relref "/rs/concepts/memory-architecture/memory-management.md" >}}) for best functionality and performance in the section below.
+If you would like to understand why, please read more on [how RS manages memory]({{< relref "/rs/concepts/memory-architecture/memory-management.md" >}}) for best functionality and performance.
 The formal recommendation is to disable Linux swap completely in the OS.

 ## Disabling Swap